Best Night Vision Scopes under $1000: Affordable but Capable

 However, it’s not without its drawbacks.
 The scope rings it comes with are sub-par, and they’re likely the reason behind complaints of the scope not holding zero.
 Although the device performed well on my .308 AR-10, it’s the accessories you should blame for any zeroing issues.
 I also had concerns about the included IR illuminator for night vision.
 It’s just passable; a serious night hunter would benefit from investing in a better illuminator.
 Another downside was the digital display, which became a bit murky at higher magnifications.
 Also, I experienced a momentary freeze in the scope display at a critical moment, making me question its reliability under pressure.

-In summary, the ATN X-Sight 4K Pro is a scope of the future, with a range of features that traditional scopes just can’t match.
+Given its impressive suite of features and performance, the ATN X-Sight 4K Pro certainly deserves an honorable mention among the best night vision scopes.
+It is a scope of the future, with a range of features that traditional scopes just can’t match.
 Yet, it has its limitations, notably in visual clarity and reliability.
 If you’re a tech-savvy hunter looking for a feature-rich scope, it’s worth considering.
 But for those prioritizing rock-solid performance over frills, I’d say its competitor, the Sightmark Wraith, might be a more reliable choice.

 To learn more, read our full ATN X Sight 4K Pro review.